Demonstration Experiments: Introduction

 \subsubsection{Statistical Inference for Multi-Armed Bandits}

-A parallel literature studies how to perform valid inference after adaptive allocation in stochastic bandits. \citet{simchi2023multi} formulate a trade-off between reward maximization and statistical efficiency, while \citet{hadad2021confidence} and \citet{chen2021statistical} show how restricted classes of bandit algorithms can yield joint confidence intervals. \citet{liang2023experimental} develop finite-population methods interpolating between arbitrary bandit algorithms and completely randomized experiments to obtain anytime-valid inference on pairwise contrasts. \citet{howard2022sequential} study best-arm identification based on quantiles rather than means, linking bandit allocation to sequential testing of distributional features.
-Finally, \citet{chen2023optimal} characterize how to optimally design a subsequent experiment given the results of an initial adaptive experiment.

-Most of this work seeks to balance regret minimization with valid inference; in contrast, we show that optimal design of demonstration experiments can itself be cast as a stochastic optimization problem with bandit feedback.
-By viewing the signal-to-noise ratio as the objective, standard bandit algorithms can be adapted to approximate optimal allocation for maximizing statistical evidence.
-Our testing problem—establishing whether any arm’s mean exceeds a threshold—is also distinct from best-arm identification or contrast inference, and is closely related to threshold-bandit problems \citep{locatelli2016optimal,kaufmann2018sequential}.
-Our results suggest that threshold-type hypotheses are substantially easier to test than best-arm hypotheses, in the sense that nearly unconstrained adaptive sampling is compatible with sharp inference.
+A parallel literature studies valid inference after adaptive allocation in stochastic bandits, often seeking to balance regret minimization with inferential guarantees \citep{simchilevi2023multi,hadad2021confidence,chen2021statistical,bibaut2021post,liang2023experimental,howard2022sequential,chen2023optimal}.\footnote{For a comprehensive overview of inference after adaptive experimentation, we refer the reader to \citet{bibaut2025demystifying}.} Our approach differs in two respects: we recast optimal experimental design itself as an online bandit problem whose objective is signal-to-noise rather than mean response, and we focus on a threshold-crossing null.
+Taken together, our results suggest that threshold-type hypotheses are substantially easier to test than best-arm hypotheses, in the sense that nearly unconstrained adaptive sampling is compatible with sharp inference.

 Beyond these connections, our work also contributes to the theory of time-uniform inference.
-Motivated by bandit problems in which the number of arms may be large relative to the sample size, we extend the asymptotic confidence sequences of Waudby-Smith et al.~(2024) to accommodate simultaneous monitoring across many adaptively sampled processes.
+Motivated by bandit problems in which the number of arms may be large relative to the sample size, we extend the asymptotic confidence sequences of \citet{waudbysmith2024time} and \citet{bibaut2024near} to accommodate simultaneous monitoring across many adaptively sampled processes.
 In particular, we establish a time-uniform moderate deviations principle for the sequential $t$-statistic, which provides a sufficient approximation for valid multiple testing in settings where the number of hypotheses grows rapidly with the horizon.
-This refinement is essential for constructing procedures that remain robust under strategic sampling while retaining power in many-armed bandit designs.
+The refinement leads to a procedure that is robust under strategic sampling while retaining power in many-armed bandit designs.